taimoorashraf-afk/taimoor-dev/README.md

 DEVELOPMENT ENVIROMENT

-ISSUES #4 and #6 are actively being worked on currently.
+Issue #4 and Issue #6 are actively being worked on currently.